-He feels destitution with respect to and if he takes, as it is in Jeremiah, much soap, and washes himself; yet he is plunged again into the ditch.
+He feels destitution with respect to the pollution of sin, cannot find a whom he believes to be experienced spot clean.
+Sin is a polluting thing, in religion.
+He is destitute of a and if he takes, as it is in Jeremiah, much soap, and washes himself; yet] he is plunged again into the ditch.
 If he finds for a time he is able to keep his conscience somewhat steady, soon something is brought to pass, and he slips, and the promised crop is all spoiled; he is polluted again, and hopeless again.